What is a Real Estate Deposit?

 Common Practice

-Often due within 24 hours of acceptance in competitive markets (e.g., GTA); held in a brokerage trust account.
+Often due within 24 hours of acceptance in competitive markets (e.g., GTA) as specified in the contract; held in a brokerage trust account.

 Regulator